 As firearms became more common and popular, one of the casualties was the sword.
 While swords still existed, they were no longer in common use.
 The single-shot rifles and pistols of the day, however, could leave their owners vulnerable while they reloaded.
 Something was needed as a secondary weapon for those times when there wasn’t enough time to reload.

 The bayonet eventually fulfilled this role.
 While still an issue item in the armies of the world today, the need for bayonets was much higher during the American Civil War when soldiers were armed with single-shot muskets.

 The bayonet didn’t, however, suddenly jump into existence alongside the musket.
 Instead, there was a considerable amount of time when soldiers, adventurers, and ordinary people had to figure out what to do for themselves.
 Carrying a full-sized sword, a musket, and maybe a single-shot pistol made for a pretty heavy weapons load, so many people opted for a short sword or even a knife.

 The master of this, everyone seems to agree, was Colonel Jim Bowie.
 His fame with a knife came from his use of one at the Sandbar Fight in 1827.
-This was an honor dual to which Bowie had been invited as part of the party of one of the dualists.
-Little did anyone know what that dual would bring.
+This was an honor duel to which Bowie had been invited as part of the party of one of the duelists.
+Little did anyone know what that duel would bring.